 At low volume, that density factor on the bass and lower midrange are stellar, actually the best I’ve heard in a midrange speaker of this type.
 This is a problem area for many speakers.
 Specifically, the ones I currently own…naturally.
 And with that said, the Edifier here is going to replace them immediately, undoubtedly.

-The reason being, for me, enjoying the lower midrange and rich deepness factor with boosting active that I can get when using sources that don’t have any EQ in-software.
+The reason being I, enjoy the lower midrange and rich deepness factor with boosting active that I can get when using sources that don’t have any EQ in software.
 I can rely on the physical dials to boost the bass as needed.
 This is wonderful.
 I have slept so nicely with these speakers running thunderstorm sounds at night.

 The top end is handled by a “planar” tweeter, clearly designed to be safe.
 I hear no sense of sibilant tendency at all and often attempt to raise the treble factor a few dB just to get a coherent sound that I find to be linear.

 It is hard for a relatively tamed treble experience to become engaging when the bass and midrange sound very dense and lush.
-You’ll need extra oomph up top and sadly I do not feel the S2000PRO to offer that when needed.
+You’ll need extra oomph up top and sadly I do not feel the S2000PRO offers that when needed.

 That doesn’t have anything to do with fidelity, it has entirely to do with quantity.
 Even boosted, I am not able to get the treble to sound varied and like a separate entity over the midrange and bottom end when they are boosted as well.
 I am actually glad about this.
 I don’t want peaky treble and what is there is fine on its own.

-These are my new primary speaker.
+The Edifier S2000Pro are my new primary speakers.
 I’ve waited a long time for a sub $500 pair of speakers that sound like these.
-It has a very dense feeling and has excellent clarity at low volume.
+It has a very dense feeling and excellent clarity at low volume.
 It lacks the annoyingly painful wince factor and doesn’t hit hard, which I also value a lot in my home speakers.

-These are a can-do-anything speaker.
+These are can-do-anything speakers.
 From YouTube to PC gaming, to casual music listening.
-The lack of a need of a speaker amp makes this a great “portable” set of speakers that you can toss in your car and bring to a party and setup via an RCA to 3.5mm and run off a music player, CD player or phone.
+The lack of a need for a speaker amp makes this a great “portable” set of speakers that you can toss in your car and bring to a party and set up via an RCA to 3.5mm and run off a music player, CD player, or phone.